The displacement of the press vector (2023)

 II

-THE DISPLACEMENT OF THE PRESS VECTOR
+DISPLACEMENT OF THE PRESS VECTOR

 Roland Barthes contends in “Plastics”, Mythologies (1957) that plasticity fundamentally removes the distinction between form and matter.
 Classically, form (objecthood) is imposed upon content (material) through design (concept of an object).
 With plastics and processes like injection moulding, the form is inherently created along with the content itself.